wmp8/back-ends/README.md

 **_RESTRICTED ENDPOINT_**

-- Update authenticated user's phone number or password
+- Add a new plant
   - _requires valid token in authorization header to access_
   - _nickname required (must be a string)_
   - _water_frequency required (must be a string)_